Skip to main content

 You see a lifelike avatar talking back to you

-All of this happens in real-time — fast enough for a natural conversation.
+All of this happens fast enough for a natural conversation.

 • Your user — the person talking to the avatar